maitabe/toDoList/README.md

-# To Do List App to keep track of all the activities than needs to be done
+# To Do List App
+keep track of all the activities than needs to be done